Eucleia: Iconography

 The time during and immediately after the Peloponnesian War (431–404 BC), was a popular period in Athens for the depiction of personifications on vases, with Eucleia being one of the most popular of these.
 Eucleia appears on numerous late fifth century BC Athenian vases, especially by the Meidias Painter and his circle of followers.
 She is depicted as a beautiful young woman wearing a peplos (or less commonly a chiton), sometimes holding branches for wreaths, consistent with Bacchylides's "garland loving Eucleia", or boxes, perhaps indicating the hope chest, or bridal chest which might be found in a women's quarters.

 These vases are among a significant type of vase popular at Athens during this period: vases associated with weddings, where Eucleia represented a good reputation as one of the desired virtues for a happy marriage.
 Eucleia is often shown (usually with Eunomia) among the several goddesses in the retinue of Aphrodite Pandemos (Aphrodite of all the People).
-These goddesses are a collection of personified abstractions representing virtues such as Eucleia (Good Repute), Eunomia (Good Order), Peitho (Persuaion), and Harmonia (Harmony), as well as the benefits that might result from such virtues: Eudaimonia (Happiness), Eutychia (Prosperity), Hygieia (Health), and Paideia (Childrearing).
+These goddesses are a collection of personified abstractions representing virtues such as Eucleia (Good Repute), Eunomia (Good Order), Peitho (Persuasion), and Harmonia (Harmony), as well as the benefits that might result from such virtues: Eudaimonia (Happiness), Eutychia (Prosperity), Hygieia (Health), and Paideia (Childrearing).
 These virtues were applied both to the private and public realms.
 They could be virtues of a person or a polis (city), and so could be thought of as both personal and civic virtues.
 In contrast to the turmoil of the Peloponnesian War and Athens' subsequent defeat, such depictions represented idealized images of a happy and well-ordered state of affairs, both in the home and the polis.